somang1418/somanghan.github.io/work-example.md

 		<b>Catching Credit Card Thieves with R</b><br>
 		 MinneFRAMA 2019<br>
 		<a href="https://drive.google.com/file/d/1Jq3lt-XPHSYIKws6FHW42nJW8f4EQNu4/view?usp=sharing"><div class="color-button">presentation</div></a><br><br>
 		The purpose of the presentation is to show the modeling building process for a predictive model for credit card frauds, understand how the model works, and acknowledge the limitations of the model.
-Large dataset manipulation, sampling methods for fraud dataset, and multicollinearity problems were discussed as well.
+Large dataset manipulation, sampling methods for fraud dataset, and multicollinearity problems are discussed as well.
 </li><br><br>
 	<li>
 		<b>Analysis on Immigrants from Travel Ban Countries</b><br>